Ubb-a/ub-bot/replit.md

     - Added deletetask command with automatic ID reordering
     - Enhanced showroadmap to be role-based with smart selection
     - All tasks now display links when provided
+    - Implemented hierarchical task display format (Week Number -> Topic Name -> Numbered tasks with multi-line links)
+    - Added support for multiple links per task
+  - **FINAL**: Complete English conversion (June 25, 2025)
+    - Converted all Arabic text to English throughout the entire system
+    - Changed bot prefix from "يا سمكري" to "ya samkari"
+    - Updated all command descriptions, error messages, and responses to English
+    - Changed "za3zo3" mention detection from Arabic to English transliteration
+    - All help commands and bot responses now in English

 ## Changelog